BambuReviews

 reviews

-By BambuReviews · · 8 min read
+By BambuReviews · · 7 min read

-What Is the A1 Mini
+What Is the A1 mini

 Key specs:

 It’s not enclosed.
-This is the biggest limitation and the main thing that differentiates it from the P1S and X1C.
+This is the biggest limitation and the main thing that differentiates it from the enclosed machines in our P1S vs X1 Carbon comparison.

-For a $299 printer, that’s remarkable.
+For a printer at this price, that’s remarkable.

 The No-Enclosure Reality

-The A1 Mini has no enclosure.
+The A1 mini has no enclosure.
 This means:

 If your plans include ABS printing, buy a P1S instead.
-The A1 Mini is not the right tool for that.
+The A1 mini is not the right tool for that.

 For PLA-heavy use — prints for home, hobby, school, prototyping in moderate materials — the lack of enclosure doesn’t matter.